 Now more than ever, customers expect relevant and personalized digital experiences, no matter where they are, and on the device of their choosing.
-That’s why technology leaders around the world tell us that there’s no greater priority than digital transformation.
+That’s why technology leaders around the world tell us that there’s no greater priority than full-stack observability to drive digital transformation.
 The reasons are clear: Digital technologies represent radically new ways of delivering value to customers, disrupting competitive landscapes, and changing the underlying economics of markets.

 Rapid innovation prompts the need for better solutions